michuW93/microsoft_azure_fundamentals/sc-900/microsoft_azure_security_compliance_identity_fundamentals.md

 7. In the shared responsibility model for an Azure deployment, what is Microsoft solely responsible for managing? the management of the physical hardware
 8. <b>Control and Transparency</b> are the keys privacy principles of Microsoft
 9. In the Microsoft Cloud Adoption Framework for Azure, which two phases are addressed before the Ready phase?
 Plan and Define Strategy
+10. <b>Security baselines for Azure</b> provides benchmark recomendations and guidenance for protecting Azure services.
+11. Which three statements accurately describe the guiding principles of Zero Trust?
+Use identity as the primary security boundary, Always verify the permissions of a user explicitly and Always assume that the user system can be breached.
+12. What can you use to provide a user with a two-hour window to complete an administrative task in Azure? conditional access policies
+13. Azure AD Password Protection detects and blocks known weak passwords and their variants, and can also block additional weak terms that are specific to your organization.
+With Azure AD Password Protection, default global banned password lists are automatically applied to all users in an Azure AD tenant.
+To support your own business and security needs, you can define entries in a custom banned password list.
+14. Azure Active Directory (Azure AD) access reviews enable organizations to efficiently manage group memberships, access to enterprise applications, and role assignments.
+15. Conditional Access policies are enforced after first-factor authentication is completed.
+16. Microsoft Defender for Identity is a cloud-based security solution that leverages your on-premises Active Directory signals to identify, detect, and investigate advanced threats, compromised identities, and malicious insider actions directed at your organization.
+17. Which Azure Active Directory (Azure AD) feature can you use to provide just-in-time (JIT) access to manage Azure resources?
+Azure AD Privileged Identity Management (PIM)
+18. Which Microsoft 365 feature can you use to restrict communication and the sharing of information between members of two departments at your organization? information barriers
+19. When you register an application through the Azure portal, an application object and service principal are automatically created in your home directory or tenant.
+20. MFA is enabled in security defaults in Azure Active Directory
+21. You have an Azure subscription.
+You need to implement approval-based, time-bound role activation.
+What should you use?
+Azure Active Directory (Azure AD) Privileged Identity Management (PIM)